RudyBecker/Quiz-App-2020/README.md

  - The correct answer is revealed after a user has submitted their answer
  - A user can see the score they received at the end of the round
  - A user can skip a question (but it counts against their score)
+ - Responsive web app for mobile and desktop

 ## Installation